benjamin-hodgson/benjamin-hodgson.github.io/posts/2021-05-18-some-notes-on-variables-and-binding.md

 That unsafe cast really is unsafe, because a `Rewrite` operation is liable to change the type of the pattern.
 Maybe patterns should be read-only?
 Do I need to split the read/write parts of `IRewritable`? 🤔

+**Idea 4**: A reflection-based API, perhaps with attributes?
+Seems like it definitely has legs, but I find reflection-based APIs distasteful --- they're hard to reason about and hard to program with.
+(It's much easier to manipulate values than code.)
+I'd prefer to come up with a _model_, which you can manipulate directly, and then layer a reflection API on top.

 ASTs with Binding Structure
 ---------------------------